 Why you should listen

-But Ban's unusual designs have found another use -- as emergency shelters for those who have lost their homes in disasters and wars.
+But Ban's paper-tube designs have found another use -- as emergency shelters for those who have lost their homes in disasters and wars.
 In 1994, Ban created shelters for refugees in Rwanda.
 The next year, after an earthquake in Japan, he rebuilt a local church out of paper tubes that became a local fixture for 10 years.
-His designs -- both low-cost, and dignity-building -- have housed those affected by disasters in Taiwan, China, Haiti, Turkey and Sri Lanka.
-He also helped develop a shelter system after the Japanese tsunami of 2011.
+His designs -- both low-cost, and dignity-building -- have housed people affected by disasters in Taiwan, China, Haiti, Turkey and Sri Lanka.
+He helped develop a shelter system after the Japanese earthquake and tsunami of 2011.

-The founder of Shigeru Ban Architects, Ban has received many awards, including the Architectural Institute of Japan Prize.
-He currently teaches at Kyoto University of Art and Design.
+The founder of Shigeru Ban Architects, Ban is the 2014 Pritzker Prize winner.
+He teaches at Kyoto University of Art and Design.

 Shigeru Ban’s TED talks

 Shigeru Ban on the TED Blog